NBISweden/ductape/README.md

 ## Installation

+### With conda
-1. Install with `mamba create -n ductape ductape` and activate the environment.
+1. Install with `conda create -c bioconda -n ductape ductape` and activate the environment.
 2. Run `ductape init pipelinedir` and change into the newly created directory `pipelinedir`.
 3. Edit `ductape.yaml` and `samples.csv`.
 4. Run `ductape run`.

+### From GitHub
+1. Clone this repository with `git clone git@github.com:NBISweden/ductape.git`
+2. Set up a conda environment to use for installation: `conda create -n ductape python`
+3. Install `ductape`: `python -m pip install .`

 ## ductaped workflows